-This course provides students with a hands-on approach to marketing.
+A hands-on approach to marketing.
 Students will engage in exposure to various marketing software solutions.
 There is a focus on marketing techniques across various digital media platforms.
 Students will create a comprehensive campaign for the business of their choosing exploring the various components that make up a complex marketing strategy.